-We currently have distribution agreements in Japan and Singapore, Thailand, Germany, Italy, France, Spain, Hungary, South Africa, Australia, Hong Kong, Taiwan, India, UAE and other countries.
+We currently have distribution agreements in Israel, Japan and Singapore, Thailand, Italy, France, Spain, Hungary, South Africa, Australia, Hong Kong, Taiwan, India and other countries.
+We are reviewing new opportunities for collaboration with distributors in Germany as well.
 We believe that the following are our material distribution agreements.